How to treat skin rashes and itching? Skin diseases accompanied by itching and pimples. Itchy rash

 Causes severe inconvenience.

-nerve disorder
+Nerve disorder

-If you are very nervous and you have a small rash, it is advisable to take a sedative.
+If you are very nervous and have a small rash, it is advisable to take a sedative.

-infectious diseases
+Infectious diseases

 Itching with a rash is often a sign of an infectious disease.

 Most often, the rash appears throughout the body, including the head and legs.
-It is acne on the limbs of an adult that becomes one of the main signs of most diseases.
+It is acne on the extremities of an adult that becomes one of the main signs of most diseases.
 Therefore, if a rash appears there, you should immediately consult a doctor.

-When do you need to urgently call a doctor?
+When should you urgently call a doctor?

 • If the usual red rash has turned into blisters or blisters that itch unbearably.